ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 #### UrBackup server update

 The update is exactly the same procedure you used for installing the UrBackup server `.deb` package, as done in the [chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#installing-urbackup-server).
-And no, `apt` will not find the new version automatically because UrBackup server does not have a source repository, forcing you to download the `.deb` file and executing the upgrade manually with `dpkg`.
+And no, `apt` cannot find the new version automatically because UrBackup server does not have a source repository, forcing you to download the `.deb` file and executing the upgrade manually with `dpkg`.

 On the other hand, it is not necessary to stop the UrBackup server service when updating it, like with other services when they are updated with `apt` (`dpkg` is the underlying command that executes the update).